 We are committed to the protection of public safety, staff safety, and inmate safety.
 We are committed to preparing inmates to return to society by mending minds, bodies, and spirits.
 We will accomplish our mission by adhering to these core values: Discipline, Respect, Fairness, Accountability, Learning, and Teamwork.
 We understand that public safety truly begins when the inmate is released.

 The Kentucky State Reformatory is located in LaGrange, Kentucky which is approximately 30 miles North-East of Louisville.
-It is a medium security facility under the administration of the Kentucky Justice Cabinet, Department of Corrections, and is the state's second largest institution in terms of inmate population, with a 2005-bed capacity.
+It is a medium security facility under the administration of the Kentucky Justice Cabinet, Department of Corrections with a 1051 bed capacity.

 The Kentucky State Reformatory was the third prison built in the Commonwealth of Kentucky following the establishment of a penal system by Kentucky's Legislature in 1798.
 The Reformatory, whose history is closely linked with Kentucky's political history and correctional philosophy, has undergone many changes during its existence.